riordan/Logseq/pages/logseq%2Ftemplates%2FDaily Notes.md

 		- ## Scratch
 - ## Instructions
-	- ### Review your schedule for the day
+	- ### Review your schedule for the day id:: 62a89da8-158e-4a7a-a23d-f866fb3100a9 collapsed:: true
 		- Use the Calendar Plugin to insert your work calendar
 		- Focus on the **Work Calendar** block with `⌘+.`
 		- Toggle Open Blocks with `esc t+o`
+		- Jump back to your journal view and prioritize for the day